antinolabsdev/SuperBotSDK-Android/README.md

 	1. Create the instance the of the custom layout
 	2. Connected with the parent layout.
-	3. Call the method of the custom layout and pass the parameter of action and secret 4   Add the view with customLayout.
+	3. Call the method of the custom layout and pass the parameters action and secret 4   Add the view with customLayout.

 	     CustomRelativeLayout relativeLayout = new CustomRelativeLayout(this);